tomjoht/tomjoht.github.io/_posts/2019/4/2019-04-22-first-look-at-doc360-bridging-support-and-tech-pubs-tools.md

 ### Additional features

-Document360 has a host of additional features that tech doc groups often need, including the follow:
+Document360 has a host of additional features that tech doc groups often need, including the following:

 - Bulk operations
 - Daily backups